5 from 1 vote

 • Want even more raspberry flavor?
 Add fresh raspberries or swirl additional raspberry jam into the batter.

 • Add nuts.
-Add a little bit of nutty crunch by stirring in a handful of chopped walnuts or pecans.
+Stir in a handful of chopped walnuts or pecans to add a little bit of nutty crunch.

 • Use another jam.
 Try strawberry jam, blackberry jam, rhubarb jam, you name it.

 • Add baking chips.
-Try adding some extra texture with semi-sweet chocolate chips or chunks, white chocolate chips, or even peanut butter chips.
+Add some texture with semi-sweet chocolate chips or chunks, white chocolate chips, or even peanut butter chips.

 Storage Instructions

-Baked and frosted raspberry brownies must be stored in the refrigerator because of the cream cheese frosting.
+Because of the cream cheese frosting, baked and frosted raspberry brownies must be stored in the refrigerator.
 There, they will last for 5-7 days.

 You can also store unfrosted brownies at room temperature for 2 days, then add the frosting just before serving.

 You can freeze these brownies, but you must do so unfrosted.
-To freeze, bake and cool as directed, then wrap the brownies tightly in plastic wrap and store them in the freezer for up to 1 month.
+To freeze, bake, and cool as directed, wrap the brownies tightly in plastic wrap and store them in the freezer for up to 1 month.

-When you’re ready to serve them, simply thaw them at room temperature, then add the frosting and serve.
+Thaw them at room temperature when ready to serve, then add the frosting and serve.

-A chocolate raspberry brownie with a bite out of it.
+A piece of the recipe with a bite out of it.

 What is the Secret to Moist Brownies?

-There are a couple of key steps you can take to make sure that your brownies are perfectly moist!
+You can take a couple of key steps to ensure that your brownies are perfectly moist!

 1. Spoon and level the flour.
-To make sure you accurately measure the flour, I recommend spooning it into the measuring cup, then gently leveling it off with your finger.
-This prevents it from getting too packed in.
-Too much flour can result in dry brownies.
+To ensure you accurately measure the flour, I recommend spooning it into the measuring cup and gently leveling it off with your finger.
+This prevents it from getting too packed in, which can result in dry brownies.

-2. Don’t over-bake.
+2. Don’t overbake.
 Take the brownies out as soon as a toothpick comes out of the center clean.
-I recommend checking early, then adding time only as needed.
-Over- baked brownies can quickly become dry.
+I recommend checking early and adding time only as needed.
+Over-baked brownies can quickly become dry.

 There are a couple of things that contribute to the overall fudginess of these brownies.